Easter Sunday Massacre

-The Easter Sunday Massacre occurred on Easter Sunday, March 30, 1975, when 41 year-old James U. Ruppert fatally shot eleven members of his own family in his mother's house at 635 Minor Avenue in Hamilton, Ohio.
+The Easter Sunday Massacre occurred on Easter Sunday, March 30, 1975, when 41-year-old James U. Ruppert fatally shot eleven members of his own family in his mother's house at 635 Minor Avenue in Hamilton, Ohio.

 Ruppert was tried and found guilty on two counts of aggravated murder, but not guilty on the other nine counts by reason of insanity.
-He received two life sentences, to be served consecutively at Allen Correctional Institution in Lima, Ohio, and the Southern Ohio Correctional Facility in Lucasville, Ohio.
-On July 25, 1982, a 3-judge panel found Ruppert guilty of aggravated murder on a separate case involving his mother and brother.
-But shortly afterward, he was found not guilty on other 9 counts of murder by reason of insanity.
-He was moved to Franklin Medical Center in Columbus, OH in 2019 because of his declining health.
+He received two life sentences, to be served consecutively at Allen Correctional Institution in Lima, and the Southern Ohio Correctional Facility in Lucasville.
+He was moved to Franklin Medical Center in Columbus in 2019 because of his declining health.

-James Ruppert died from natural causes on June 4, 2022 while incarcerated at the Franklin Medical Center in Columbus, Ohio.
-Ruppert was 88 at the time of his death.
+Ruppert died from natural causes on June 4, 2022, while incarcerated at the Franklin Medical Center.
+He was 88 years old at the time of his death.

-It is the deadliest shooting by a lone perpetrator in the state of Ohio.

 Background

 James Urban Ruppert (March 29, 1934 – June 4, 2022) was reported to have had a troubled life.
 His mother, Charity, had told him that she would have preferred to have a daughter as her second child; his father, Leonard, also had a violent temper and held little affection for his two sons.
-Leonard died in 1947 when James and his brother Leonard Jr. were aged 12 and 14 respectively.
+Leonard died in 1946 from tuberculosis at the age of 37, when James and his brother Leonard Jr. were aged 12 and 14 respectively.

-Leonard Jr. became the father figure of the family and constantly picked on James during their upbringing, often taunting him for being a weakling.
+Leonard Jr. became the father figure of the family and constantly picked on James during their upbringing, often taunting him.
 At 16, James was so dissatisfied with his home life that he ran away and attempted to commit suicide by hanging himself with a sheet.
 He was unsuccessful and returned home.